nocomplexity/securitybydesign/ssdlc/ssdlc.md

+---
-# Secure Software Development Life Cycle (SDLC)
+title: What is the Secure Software Development Life Cycle (SDLC)
+short_title: What is the SSDLC
+---

 Information security must be built into every phase of the SDLC.
 Failure to identify security risks and implement proper controls will result in inadequate security, potentially putting entities at risk.

-:::{admonition} Definition of Security by Design SDLC
+:::{tip} Definition of Security by Design SDLC
-:class: tip, dropdown
 The Security by Design SDLC means integrating security and all security related activities into an existing development process.
 :::